PavelKa/dummy-mock-generator-maven-plugin/readme.md

 ```

 Replace the version with the appropriate version of the plugin you are using.
+Download http://(yourjenkinsurl)/job/(yourpipelinejob)/pipeline-syntax/gdsl file and save   to src folder.
+If some jenkins steps are missing in the file, you can add them manually to the new file.

 ## Usage
 Jenkins Global variables are called using  fileName.metodName reference.
 The file is compiled as a class with the same name, so when called outside Jenkins, it is assumed that the method is static.
 Therefore, it is necessary to dynamically add a static method to the class and then add the call to the mocked method within it.